jjy961228/LREC-COLING2024/README.md

-# COLING202
+# COLING2024
-anonymous code for ConCSE
+anonymous code for ConCSE: Unified Contrastive Learning and Augmentation for Code-Switched Embeddings